UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About Veterans Utility Setup

-Direct monthly discounts on electricity rates solely for being a veteran are rare.
-However, many providers offer deposit waivers, which save you money upfront.
-Additionally, veterans may qualify for income-based assistance programs like LIHEAP if they meet specific financial criteria.
+Direct monthly discounts on electricity rates solely for being a veteran are quite rare.
+However, many major energy providers offer upfront deposit waivers, which save you significant money before you even move in.
+Additionally, veterans may qualify for income-based assistance programs like LIHEAP or weatherization grants if they meet specific financial criteria.

-Contact your current providers to schedule a disconnect date for the day after you leave.
-Then, research providers at your new location and schedule a connection date for the day before you arrive.
-This overlap ensures you have power at both locations during the transition.
+Contact your current utility providers about 30 days out to schedule a hard disconnect date for the day after you leave your home.
+Then, heavily research local providers at your new geographic location and schedule a firm connection date for the day before you arrive.
+This specific overlap strategy ensures you have running water and power at both locations during the transition.

-The VA generally does not pay utility bills directly for all veterans.
-However, programs like the Supportive Services for Veteran Families (SSVF) can provide emergency financial assistance for utilities to veterans who are at risk of homelessness or losing their housing.
+The VA generally does not pay standard monthly utility bills directly for all veterans.
+However, specialized programs like the Supportive Services for Veteran Families (SSVF) can successfully provide emergency financial assistance for utilities to veterans who are currently at risk of homelessness or actively losing their housing.

-Most utility companies require a copy of your PCS orders, a valid military ID, or a letter from your commanding officer.
-Veterans may need to provide their DD-214.
-It is best to ask the specific provider what they accept.
+Most utility companies require a physical or digital copy of your official PCS orders, a valid military ID, or a formal letter from your commanding officer to verify your active duty status.
+Veterans may need to provide their DD-214 discharge paperwork.
+It is always best to ask the specific provider exactly what documentation they will accept.

-Yes, the FCC Lifeline program offers monthly discounts on internet or phone service for eligible low-income consumers.
-Veterans receiving a VA pension or survivor benefit may qualify if their household income meets the program’s rules or if they also participate in other qualifying programs.
-It’s best to check the current eligibility details on the Lifeline website.
+Yes, the federal FCC Lifeline program offers monthly monetary discounts on internet or phone service for eligible low-income consumers.
+Veterans receiving a VA pension or survivor benefit may automatically qualify if their household income meets the program’s strict rules or if they also participate in other qualifying state programs.
+Check the current eligibility details on the official Lifeline website.

-The military does not directly pay the utility companies for your setup fees.
-However, active-duty service members can use their Dislocation Allowance (DLA) to absorb the out-of-pocket costs associated with establishing new services, including non-refundable connection fees and temporary overlap billing.
+The military does not directly pay the local utility companies for your personal setup fees.
+However, active-duty service members can easily use their Dislocation Allowance (DLA) to absorb the out-of-pocket costs associated with establishing new services, which includes paying non-refundable connection fees and temporary overlap billing.

 Yes.
-The Servicemembers Civil Relief Act (SCRA) allows military personnel to legally break telecommunications, internet, and television contracts without paying early termination fees if they receive PCS orders or deploy for 90 days or more.
-You must provide your provider with written notice and a copy of your orders to exercise this federal protection.
+The Servicemembers Civil Relief Act (SCRA) is a federal law that allows military personnel to legally break telecommunications, internet, and television contracts without paying expensive early termination fees if they receive official PCS orders or deploy for 90 days or more.
+You must provide your provider with formal written notice and a copy of your orders to exercise this protection.

 About the Author